QNetITQ/WaveFox/README.md

 * MacOS 11 and newer (MacOS support temporarily suspended.
 This does not mean that the style will not work, it just has not been personally verified by the author)

 ## Features
-* Tabs with a more classic look
-* Light and dark theme support
+* All themes supported (Tabs can be difficult to distinguish with some themes from the repository)
 * All interface densities supported
 * You can control the size of the drag space for each density in the "Custom Settings" section
-* Reduced context menus.
-You can control the size of the context menus for each density in the "Custom Settings" section
+* You can control the size of the context menus for each density in the "Custom Settings" section
 * You can control the size and color of the shadows for each density in the "Custom Settings" section (Tab bar only)
 * Media icons on tabs are always visible
 * Accent color (Windows 11 / Windows 10)
 * Vibrancy (MacOS)
-* Style is compatible with themes from the repository (Browser bar can be difficult to see depending on the theme)
-* Support for different forms of tabs
+* Various forms of tabs are supported
-* Support for tabs at the bottom
+* Tabs under the bookmarks bar supported

 ## Screenshots
 ![Styles](https://user-images.githubusercontent.com/85301851/139716492-b4ac94d2-8dc8-41ff-acc8-53631cd3befd.png)